infobipcth/forms-computed-language/README.md

 ## Notably missing or different
-* Arrays can't be defined or manipulated with using FCL, apart from arrays that are defined during VM initialization (which can be counted and checked to see if an entry exists)
 * `++`, `--` and `===` operators (an easy PR :))
 * `switch` and `match` blocks
 * User-defined functions